Doubleday Broadcasting: Final expansion

 Doubleday's two AM stations, KDWB and KWK, rounded out the company's portfolio.
 Citing underperformance, Doubleday sold KWK and KWK-FM to Robinson Broadcasting in February 1984 for $4.5 million.

-In January 1985, Doubleday acquired WHN of New York City from Mutual Broadcasting to pair with its WAPP(FM) station.
+In January 1985, Doubleday acquired WHN of New York City from the Mutual Broadcasting System to pair with its WAPP.
 The $13 million price tag was the largest standalone AM sale of the year.
 It was the company's final acquisition.
-In May 1985, Doubleday announced its plans to relocate WHN and WAPP(FM) to the historic Kaufman Astoria Studios in Queens.
+In May 1985, Doubleday announced its plans to relocate WHN and WAPP to the historic Kaufman Astoria Studios in Queens.

 Decline

 In November 1985, Doubleday agreed to sell four of its stations to a new entity headed by Robert Sillerman for $27 million to help reduce the debt of its parent company.
-The deal included KDWB AM-FM, WLLZ(FM), and KPKE(FM).
-That same month, it agreed to sell WMET(FM) to World Class Communications for $12.5 million.
+(Note: Doubleday acquired a controlling interest in the New York Mets in 1980 for a record price of $21.1 million.
+The team was losing money, an estimated $1 million in 1982 alone.)
+The deal included KDWB AM-FM, WLLZ, and KPKE.
+That same month, it agreed to sell WMET to World Class Communications for $12.5 million.

 In January 1986, Gary Stevens left Doubleday to become the first vice president of financial firm Wertheim & Co., focusing on mergers and acquisitions in the communications sector.
 In February 1988, he left Wertheim to form his own brokerage firm, Gary Stevens & Company.

-In March 1986, Doubleday agreed to sell WHN/WAPP(FM) and WAVA(FM) to Emmis Broadcasting for a total of $53 million, broken down as $15 million for WHN, $21 million for WAPP(FM), and $17 million for WAVA(FM).
+In March 1986, Doubleday agreed to sell WHN, WAPP, and WAVA to Emmis Broadcasting for a total of $53 million, broken down as $15 million for WHN, $21 million for WAPP, and $17 million for WAVA.
 The deal closed five months later.
 Emmis changed the WAPP call sign to WQHT.
 The sale represented Doubleday's exit from radio broadcasting.

 David Scribner died in 1984 at age 58.
 In December 1986, Doubleday was acquired by West German publishing company A.G.
 Bertelsmann.
+(Note: The sale did not include the New York Mets, which, earlier in the year, had been sold to Nelson Doubleday Jr., and Fred Wilpon.)
 Gary Stevens died in 2025 at age 84.